-9(b).
-In the S&L crisis, the FDIC often moved to dismiss or strike non-party fault affirmative defenses for insufficient pleading of a factual basis.
-Additionally, the FDIC may try to avoid non-party fault defenses by attempting to characterize a claim as not sounding in tort - by characterizing malpractice as a breach of contract, for example.
+try to avoid non-party fault defenses by attempting to characterize a claim as not sounding in tort-by characterizing malpractice as a breach of contract, for example.

-Procedural Issues
+L. Procedural Issues

 The increased pleading standards under Twombly will be useful to defendants, however, in challenging the pleading of causation and other issues alleged in complaints.
 For example, in a securities fraud case, defendants can argue that the combination of Twombly and the Supreme Court's decision in Dura Pharmaceuticals, Inc. v.
-Broudo76 require a plaintiff to plead with particularity what portion of a stock's decline was due to the alleged misconduct of the defendants, as opposed to other market reasons, such as the decline in the real estate and credit markets.77
+Broudo78 requires a plaintiff to plead with particularity what portion of a stock's decline was due to the alleged misconduct of the defendants as opposed to other market reasons, such as the decline in the real estate and credit markets.79

-Other procedural issues defendants should keep in mind when litigating with regulators is the use of the "at-issue" doctrine to circumvent government privileges and the possibility of obtaining regulatory documents, such as those held by the OTS, through the FDIC.
-If the FDIC is alleging certain facts that will necessarily require it to use materials it would otherwise claim as protected government information in order to prove its allegations, then a defendant may be able to argue that the FDIC must produce that information during discovery because the FDIC has put it "at issue."
-Additionally, an argument may be made that the FDIC retains custody or control of supervisory records held by other banking agencies because it is entitled to access them upon being appointed receiver for a failed bank.
-The argument for FDIC control over these documents is bolstered by the fact that Congress gave the agency broad latitude in using these supervisory records - for any purpose the receiver (FDIC) deems "appropriate."
+When litigating with regulators, other procedural issues that defendants should keep in mind are the use of the "atissue" doctrine to circumvent government privileges and the possibility of obtaining regulatory documents, such as those held by the OTS, through the FDIC.
+If the FDIC is alleging certain facts that will necessarily require it to use materials it would otherwise claim as protected government information in order to prove its allegations, then a defendant may be able to argue that the FDIC must produce that information during discovery because the FDIC has put it "at issue."80 Additionally, an argument may be made that the FDIC retains custody or control of supervisory records held by other banking agencies because it is entitled to access them upon being appointed receiver for a failed bank.81 The argument for FDIC control over these documents is bolstered by the fact that Congress gave the agency broad latitude in using these supervisory records for any purpose the receiver (FDIC) deems "appropriate."82